SteveMandich.com Blog Bio Evel Incarnate Back to Other Stuff Contact

 A guy named Ivan Marx breathlessly narrates this documentary about his ten years spent pursuing Bigfoot.
 He and his wife live in the Northwest wilderness, where they examine footprints, poke around in caves, and interview Eskimos.
 The crazed, Ahab-like researcher seems to have caught every form of wildlife on film -- bear, beaver, moose, raccoons, chipmunks, cougar, deer, salmon, hawks, eagles, elk, mountain lions, ducks, mountain goats, geese, bison, coyotes, wolves, squirrels, trout, caribou, moose -- everything but Bigfoot.
 It's all pretty boring, until the end, when he finally gets Bigfoot on film, limping around like a retarded baboon.
 Nobody takes it seriously, and Marx seems bitter that his footage isn't as famous as Patterson's.![]()

-Mysterious Monsters (Syndicated, 1976).
+Mysterious Monsters (syndicated, 1976).

 Host Peter Graves poses lots of stupid questions in this televised documentary, true to Phil Hartman's Saturday Night Live impersonation.
 This movie pretty much lays down the template for scads of future Bigfoot docs, with all its interviews with believers and skeptics, researchers and scholars, zoologists and hunters, and backwoods kooks claiming "I seen 'im!"
 Newspaper clippings, tabloid articles are shown, plaster footprint casts are examined, and several different Bigfoot costumes are used in several reenactments of multiple Bigfoot encounters.![]()